Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 Cross-border problem.
 A customer who pays $90 at checkout and then gets a $35 customs bill at the door is unlikely to come back, even if the product was great.
 Unexpected duties and taxes are a leading cause of negative cross-border post-purchase sentiment.

 What it does.
 Global-e is a cross-border checkout and localization platform offering landed cost (duties plus taxes calculated upfront), 100+ currencies, local payment methods, and international shipping and returns.
-Used by larger fashion brands as their cross-border front end.
+Larger fashion brands use it as their cross-border front end.

 Why it matters for cross-border.
 Customers see and pay the full landed cost at checkout, so nothing arrives with a surprise customs charge.
-That protects both conversion and post-purchase loyalty.
+That is a delivered-duty-paid (DDP) model, and it protects both conversion and post-purchase loyalty.

 Where it falls short.
 Enterprise-oriented.
-Setup is heavier than a Shopify app install, and pricing is typically revenue-share, so it is better suited to brands already moving meaningful international volume.
+Setup is heavier than a Shopify app install, and pricing is typically revenue-share, so it suits brands already moving meaningful international volume.

 Pricing.
 Enterprise pricing, revenue share.
 No free tier; contact sales.